Pattern Matching Lexicon- Bassed Encryption built to more securely fill your Business's Encryption needs.

-In business you need to know that your data is secure, you need to know where it is stored, how it is protected and you need the people you can count on to help you with backups, regulatory compliance, data leakage and access concerns.
+In business you need to know your data is secure, where it is stored, and how it is protected.

 ExchangeDefender Corporate Encryption provides an easy and seamless way for organizations of all sizes to implement content protection and comprehensive control over information being sent through email.
 Powered by ExchangeDefender, Corporate Encryption complies with the SOX, HIPAA, SEC and local government requirements for information encryption while providing powerful audit and policy wizards to meet organizations unique goals.